Connexion Construction Map

 My lawn was affected - what do I do?

-Connexion crews along with Atlantic Engineering Group (AEG) may have to dig in the public right-of-way which abuts your property.
+Connexion crews may have to dig in the public right-of-way which abuts your property.
 If digging occurs, crews are required to restore the affected area.
 This may include seeding or laying fresh sod.
-Additionally, crews will leave a Lawn Restoration door hanger with instructions on how to care for the affected area, along with a dedicated phone number, (970) 674-7800 to call if you have questions or concerns (ask to speak with a project manager).
+If you have any issues, questions, or concerns, please reach out to our customer care team at 970-212-2900.

 What is a private line?